January 23, 2019 | By Peyton Sawyer

 There are a number of ways to find the business funding your small business needs.
 The first and most obvious choice is usually a traditional financial institution, such as a bank or credit union.

-Securing a small business loan with either will certainly offer a lower interest rate.
+Securing small business funding with either will certainly offer a lower interest rate.
 Traditional lenders such as these follow federal guidelines that protect the consumer from increasing interest rates.

 If you are not one of the lucky 40% that have been approved for traditional lending, then you may begin to look elsewhere for the funding your business requires.
 More often than not, alternative lenders, also known as non-traditional lenders, have been filling the gap for those 60% who have not qualified for a bank loan.